RocketMap/RocketMap/docs/scanning-method/speed-scheduler.md

 How does Speed Scheduler find the time_til_hidden or TTH?

-> At the last minute or so of a Pokemon spawn, the servers include a time stamp of when the pokemon will disappear, called the time_til_hidden (TTH).
+> At the last minute or so of a Pokemon spawn, the servers include a time stamp of when the Pokemon will disappear, called the time_til_hidden (TTH).
 Until the TTH is found, spawns are scanned twice -- once when they first spawn and again at the end of their spawn window to find the time_til_hidden and get the exact spawn time.
 Speed Scheduler searches for the TTH by doing a search between the last seen time and 15 minutes after.
 If the spawn isn't there at this time, it searches again between that last seen time and earliest unseen time.
 Next check is between those times again, and so on.
 This reduces the time where the TTH could be by about half every search, so it should find the TTH within five or so searches.

 Speed Scheduler has been running for days, but the TTH found is still about 99%.
 Why doesn't it find 100% of the TTH?